cloudnativelabs/kube-router/README.md

 ### service proxy and load balancing

+refer to https://cloudnativelabs.github.io/post/2017-05-10-kube-network-service-proxy/ for the design details and demo

 Kube-router uses IPVS/LVS technology built in Linux to provide L4 load balancing.
 Each of the kubernetes service of **ClusterIP** and **NodePort** type is configured as IPVS virtual service.
 Each service endpoint is configured as real server to the virtual service.
 Standard **ipvsadm** tool can be used to verify the configuration and monitor the active connections.